Mth-Ryan/dotfiles/README.md

 ___

 #### Install the dependencies:
-Follow this steps for Instalation on Arch Linux:
+Follow this steps for Installation on Arch Linux:

 Install all require packages available on official repository: